soren/c64sprites/README.md

 Commodore 64 Sprite Demo
 ========================

+This project contains a small program written in Commodore 64 BASIC.
+The program demonstrates creating, displaying, and moving sprites around the screen.

-Based on code from an [article about sprites on c64brain.com](https://www.c64brain.com/graphics/commodore-64-sprites/) (note: c64brain.com seems to have been taken down.)
+The program is a (heavy) refactoring of a program from an [article about sprites on c64brain.com](https://www.c64brain.com/graphics/commodore-64-sprites/) (note: the c64brain.com sites is no longer available)

-The code was based on an example from the Commodore 64c Personal Computer System Guide.
+The article based its code on an example from the Commodore 64C Personal Computer System Guide.